 During the winter of 1941-2, citizens were allocated 125g of ‘bread’ a day (3 slices, worth about 300 calories), which often consisted of assorted inedible components rather than flour or grains.
 People resorted to eating anything and everything they possibly could.

 At some points, over 100,000 people were dying a month.
-Over 2,000 people were arrested by the NKVD (Russian intelligence agents and secret police) for cannibalism: a relatively small number given how widespread and extreme starvation was in the city.
+There was cannibalism during the Siege of Leningrad: over 2,000 people were arrested by the NKVD (Russian intelligence agents and secret police) for cannibalism.
+This was a relatively small number given how widespread and extreme starvation was in the city.

 6. Leningrad was cut off from the outside world almost entirely